barinbritva/add-to-calendar/docs/working-with-dates.md

+* all day events - ok
+* if node in utc - ok
+* if node not in utc or cli/browser / You can create link for specific timezone

 ## How to create dates with correct timezone

+Creating correct dates for users in different timezones maybe complicated.
+It also depends in which environment you use the library - Node server, Node CLI/Browser.
+To avoid related issues `event-link-generator` converts all dates to `UTC` timezone.
+It's necessary to consider it when you constructs date objects.
+If you would like to know how to create correct dates in all possible cases, please, read the manual [How to work with dates]().

 All dates are passed to `Event` will convert to UTC timezone.
 It's really important to understand how to create global events or events for specific user.